-4. Subsection (c) does not apply to a buyer who unjustifiably revokes acceptance because the buyer has already accepted goods to which title has passed and owes the price.
-A buyer who attempts to revoke acceptance, however, bears the loss of goods not properly cared for if a court subsequently holds that the revocation was justified.
+- 4. Subsection (c) does not apply to a buyer who unjustifiably revokes acceptance because the buyer has already accepted goods to which title has passed and owes the price.
+A buyer who attempts to revoke acceptance, however, bears the loss of goods not properly cared for if a court subsequently holds that the revocation was justified. - 5.

-1 2 5.
 CISG.
 See Articles 86-88, dealing with the buyer's duty to preserve the goods in certain circumstances.

-3 SECTION 2-705.
-MERCHANT BUYER'S DUTIES; BUYER'S OPTIONS AS TO 4 SALVAGE.
-5 (a) Subject to a buyer's security interest under Section 2-823(b), if the seller does not have 6 an agent or place of business at the market where the goods were rejected or acceptance was 7 revoked, a merchant buyer, after an effective rightful rejection or justifiable revocation of 8 acceptance, shall follow any reasonable instructions received from the seller with respect to 9 goods in the buyer's possession or control and in the absence of such instructions shall make a 10 reasonable effort to sell or otherwise dispose of the goods for the seller's account if they threaten 11 to decline speedily in value.
-Instructions are not reasonable if on-demand indemnity for expenses 12 is not forthcoming.
-13 (b) A merchant buyer that sells goods under subsection (a) is entitled to reimbursement 14 from the seller or out of the proceeds for the reasonable expenses of caring for and selling them.
-15 If the expenses do not include a sales commission, the buyer is entitled to a commission usual in 16 the trade or, if there is none, to a reasonable sum not exceeding 10 percent of the gross proceeds.
-17 (c) Subject to subsection (a), unless if a seller does not gives instructions to a merchant 18 buyer within a reasonable time after notification of a rightful rejection or justifiable revocation 19 of acceptance, a buyer may store the rejected goods for the seller's account, reship them to the 20 seller, or resell them for the seller's account, with reimbursement as provided in subsection (b).
-21 (d) In complying with this section, a buyer shall act in good faith.
-Conduct in good faith 22 under this section does not constitute acceptance or conversion and may not be the basis of a 23 claim for damages.
-24 SOURCE: Sales, Section 2-603.
+SECTION 2-705.
+MERCHANT BUYER'S DUTIES; BUYER'S OPTIONS AS TO SALVAGE.

+- (a) Subject to a buyer's security interest under Section 2-823(c), if the seller does not have an agent or place of business at the market where the goods were rejected or acceptance was revoked, a merchant buyer, after an effective rightful rejection or justifiable revocation of acceptance, shall follow any reasonable instructions received from the seller with respect to goods in the buyer's possession or control and in the absence of such instructions shall make a reasonable effort to sell or otherwise dispose of the goods for the seller's account if they threaten to decline speedily in value.
+Instructions are not reasonable if on-demand indemnity for expenses is not forthcoming. - (b) A merchant buyer that sells goods under subsection (a) is entitled to reimbursement from the seller or out of the proceeds for the reasonable expenses of caring for and selling them.
+If the expenses do not include a sales commission, the buyer is entitled to a commission usual in the trade or, if there is none, to a reasonable sum not exceeding 10 percent of the gross proceeds. - (c) Subject to subsection (a), if a seller does not give instructions within a reasonable time after notification of a rightful rejection or justifiable revocation of acceptance, a merchant buyer or nonmerchant buyer, may store the rejected goods for the seller's account, reship them to the seller, or resell them for the seller's account, with reimbursement as provided in subsection (b). - (d) In complying with this section, a buyer shall act in good faith.
+Conduct in good faith under this section does not constitute acceptance or conversion and may not be the basis of a claim for damages.